Firing Point: Development

 Maden researched for the novel by traveling to Spain.

 Reception

 Commercial

 Firing Point debuted at number three at the Combined Print and E-Book Fiction category and number eight at the Hardcover Fiction category of the New York Times bestseller list for the week of June 28, 2020.
-In addition, it debuted at number 11 on the USA Today Best Selling Books list for the week of June 18, 2020.
+It charted at number eight at the Mass Market Books category of the same list in May 2021.

 Critical

 Thriller novel reviewer The Real Book Spy praised the book as "fast, unflinching, and helplessly fun."
 On the other hand, Publishers Weekly dismissed the book as "unfocused", continuing: "Even after the main threads are pulled together and the evildoers unmasked, the criminal element and motive remain murky.
 Maden, a thriller pro, is capable of better."
 Kirkus Reviews's mixed verdict is that "It’s assembly-line Clancy: high-quality entertainment, few surprises."